MolClustPy/MolClustPy.github.io/pages/installation.md

   - Python 2.7 or 3.1 (or higher)
   - pip or pip3

 The best way to install Python is to download [Anaconda distribution](https://www.anaconda.com/products/distribution) available for all operation systems.
 It has [Jupyter notebook](https://jupyter.org/) pre-installed that has a convenient way to run MolClustPy.
-It also must install pip.
+Anaconda install also should install pip.
 To check your installation, type in the terminal (command prompt on Windows):
 ```python
 python -i
 pip -V